sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 />
 </p>

-And here is a simplified version of the training loop we will use:
+And here is a simplified version of the training loop we use:

 ```python
 for life_grid, next_life_grid in life_data_generator():